THE CORE FOUR: The Quartet of Izzy Bond, Kira Bonanno, Mylee Harmon and Addy Bond Has Powered Redbank Valley to Yet Another Successful Season

 It was the same for them this fall on the volleyball court.
 They never left a match for the Bulldogs then, either.
 That has been carried over to this winter.

-They have spent a lot of time together over the years, and particularly this school year.
+They have spent a lot of time together over the years, particularly this school year.

 “We have our moments,” Harmon said.
 “But we are a family.
 You’re gonna fight with your family, but you love each other.”